tweag/nix_bazel_codelab/README.md

     - use [`java_binary()`][java_binary]
     - name it `HelloBazelBootcamp`
 1. Run the binary using `bazel run //java/src/main/java/bazel/bootcamp:HelloBazelBootcamp`
-    - WARNING: The first time you run this command, it may be quite long.
+    - WARNING: The first time you run this command, it may take quite a long time.
       Bazel is downloading and installing all the dependencies required to build a Java project.
 [java_binary]: https://docs.bazel.build/versions/4.2.1/be/java.html#java_binary